Alia Bhatt Joins Bollywood Actors League To Star In Hollywood Movie - ExBulletin

 Alia Bhatt Joins Bollywood Actors League To Star In Hollywood Movie

-Mumbai: Having established herself as an actress by playing diverse roles in Bollywood, Alia Bhatt is now engaged in the filming of her first Hollywood film, “Heart of Stone”.
+Bombay [Maharashtra]May 21 (ANI): After establishing herself as an actress playing diverse roles in Bollywood, Alia Bhatt is now engaged in the filming of her first Hollywood movie, ‘Heart of Stone’.

 Alia Bhatt entered a league of stars that found an international audience.